ABridoux/scout/README.md

 ### Insights

-See the wiki ([Sswift package](https://github.com/ABridoux/scout/wiki/%5B21%5D-Usage-examples:-Swift-package), [Command-line](https://github.com/ABridoux/scout/wiki/%5B20%5D-Usage-examples:-command-line)) to in in details how to use those features.
+See the wiki ([Swift package](https://github.com/ABridoux/scout/wiki/%5B21%5D-Usage-examples:-Swift-package), [Command-line](https://github.com/ABridoux/scout/wiki/%5B20%5D-Usage-examples:-command-line)) to see in details how to use those features.

 #### CRUD functions for JSON, Plist and XML data format
 - add a value (Create)